 - Ensure correct installation and commissioning of sites

 The Install Check is part of Step 4 of the site registration process.
 This means a check via the Install Check or a phone call is required before commissioning a site.
-We highly recommend watching our installation video or reading the manual before going to site to ensure a smooth installation.
+We highly recommend watching our installation video before going to site to ensure a smooth installation.

 This document below describe the process steps behind the Install Check.

 Step 4 (Hardware and Install Check)